What is a Meckel’s diverticulum?

-Meckel’s diverticulum (say: “die-ver-tic-yu-lum”) is a small pouch on the wall of the lower part of the small intestine (bowel) and is usually present at birth.
-A normal intestine doesn’t have this pouch.
-It occurs in about 2% of the population.
+A Meckel’s diverticulum is a small pouch on the wall of the lower part of the small intestine (bowel).
+A normal intestine does not have a pouch.
+The condition is congenital, which means it is present at birth.
+It occurs in a small percentage of the population.

-Most people who have a Meckel’s diverticulum have no symptoms or problems.
-Only about 1 in 25 persons who are born with it will have problems.
-These problems vary by age.
-In infants and children, the problem is usually bleeding from the rectum.
+Most people who have a Meckel’s diverticulum have no symptoms.
+Only a small percentage people who are born with it have problems.
+Symptoms vary by age.
+Infants and children may have bleeding from the rectum.
 Sometimes blood can be seen in the stool.
 In adults, the intestine may become blocked.
-If this happens, the person may have stomach pain and vomiting.
-Other symptoms include fever, constipation and swelling of the stomach.
+Symptoms of this are stomach pain and vomiting.
+Other symptoms include fever, constipation, decreased ability to pass gas, and swelling of the stomach.

-- Are my children at risk of Meckel’s diverticulum?
+- Are my children at risk of being born with a Meckel’s diverticulum?

 Copyright © American Academy of Family Physicians